MooersLab/writingProgess2023/README.md

 1. Reviews of meeting abstracts
 2. Most e-mails

-### Why only ten writing projects?
+### Why only ten writing projects in the above workbook?

 Most academics work on more than ten writing projects in a year.
 However, manually updating the blank sheets in the above workbook at the start of each new year is time-consuming and tedious.
-New project sheets can be added by dupicating the an existing project sheet and renaming it.
+New project sheets can be added by duplicating an existing project sheet and renaming it.

 ## Details